Cicerone (Beer Sommelier) Jobs

 A cicerone is a beer sommelier.
 The word cicerone is pronounced Sis-uh-Rown.
 Cicerones are a part of the hospitality industry.
 They help choose and purchase beer, oversee beer storage, educate staff, provide brewery tours, and help make beer recommendations.
 Basically cicerones know everything there is to know about beer.

 This new and growing job appeals to beer enthusiasts who want a beer career.
 With the craft brewing boom, there are plenty of opportunities for cicerones to find work.
-Did you know that as 2013, there were 2,822 craft breweries in the US?
+Did you know that as of 2017, there were over 4,000 craft breweries in the US?
 Craft breweries make up 98% of all operating breweries.
-With over 152 styles of craft beer, this niche has quickly grown into a $14 billion industry that provides 110,000 jobs.
+With over 152 styles of craft beer, this niche has quickly grown into a $24 billion industry that provides 126,000 jobs.
 One of those in demand beer careers is the cicerone.

 While there are several beer sommelier courses and certifications, the Cicerone Certification has a prestigious and demanding reputation.
 It’s competitors include the Beer Academy, Prud’homme, World Brewing Academy, and Beer Judge Certification Program.
 All offer valuable beer knowledge, but the Cicerone program is leading the industry.

 By working through the three levels of certification and by gaining experience, the certification process has produced people who know about beer flavors, styles, and services.
 These beer experts are trusted, certified professionals who know how to select, acquire, and serve a variety of beer choices.
 As a certified professional, they can “elevate the beer experience for consumers.”